 I need to be careful when I’m weeding along the fence because I could easily weed them right out of the flower bed.
 Learning their leaf shape, a distinctive “goose print” shape, has helped me to let them be when I’m cleaning out the weeds.
 Plus, it helps me remember its name!
 The goosefoot violet is one of our spring ephemerals and signals us that spring is on its way, making it a very welcome flower when we see it starting to bloom.

-Members can download and use any of the wildflower challenges from the three ebooks available in the Member’s Library.
+Annual members can download and use any of the wildflower challenges from the three sets of Wildflower curriculum available in the Member’s Library.

 You will find hundreds of homeschool nature studies plus all the Outdoor Hour Challenges in our Homeschool Nature Study membership.
 There are 25+ continuing courses with matching Outdoor Hour curriculum that will bring the Handbook of Nature Study to life in your homeschool!
 In addition, there is an interactive monthly calendar with daily nature study prompt – all at your fingertips!